windweaver828/retrovidsaver/README.md

 * Dependencies
     - python2.7 - should be preinstalled on most linux systems
     - cron - to run on boot
-    - xautolock
+    - xautolock - starts the screensaver after so long of idle time
-    - xtrlock
+    - xtrlock - optionally locks keyboard and mouse on screensaver
-    - xbacklight
+    - xbacklight - sets display brightness for screensaver

 * Install Dependencies
     - sudo apt-get install python2.7 cron xautolock xtrlock xbacklight